Kolsha/data_structure/leetcode/game_theory/divisor_game.md

         for (int i = 2; i <= N; i++) {
             for (int j = 1; j < i; j++) {
                 if (i % j == 0) {
-                    if (dp[i - j] == false) {
+                    // if dp[i-j] -> the move for next round the opponent is going to make. if (dp[i - j] == false) {
                         dp[i] = true;
                         break;